eshwen/phd-thesis/chapters/higgstoinv/figures/README.md

 ## Photon purity

 To make the plots that showcase the impurity as a function of photon pt, or the data with the fit and templates overlaid, follow the instructions in `configs/nonVBF_instructions.md` in the chip repo.
 It should be fairly self-explanatory.
+For consistency, it's probably a good idea to set the x- and y-axis ranges on all the plots to be the same.
+In `chip_code/photon_purity_postproc.py`, near the end of the script I can set them with `ax.set_xlim(<low>, <high>)`, etc.

 ## QCD scale for top processes